 Laminate flooring can be used almost anywhere in the home but we would recommend installing it in rooms that are not vulnerable to spills.
 Although laminate flooring has a certain amount of water resistance, it is not as resistant as vinyl tiles and may become damaged if water is left on the surface.

 Whichever option you choose, getting the look of a solid wood floor has never been easier.
-From Birch to Walnut, there will always be a beautiful replica to give you the style you want without the extra maintenance.
-Are you looking to refresh your home décor for summer?
-Let us know on Facebook or Twitter!
+From Birch to Walnut, there will always be a beautiful replica to solid wood giving you the style you want without the extra maintenance.